Digimon World: Next Order

 “Awesome gameplay of course, 70 percent of the gameplay loop is you raising and caring for your digimon, evolving them and making them as strong as possible, while at the same time finding new digimon to recruit to your city (hub area) and exploring a big 'open world' (split up with short loading screens) being on PC the graphics are 10/10 for a game like this that's been ported from handhelds.”

-“Simply put, this game is ugly; the world map is devoid of detail, and many areas are just flat textures, with a severe lack of any forethought in design.”
+“Art/graphics: simply put, this game is ugly, the world map is devoid of detail and many areas are just flat textures, with severe lack of any forethought in areas.”

-“Changes in the art style were something to be 100% expected; however, it seemed like they used an engine meant for PS2 games and somehow ended up with graphics worse than the PS1 game, where the PS1 game had a unique art style using pixel art that gave it a certain charm.
-For this game, they never polished any of the landscape, assets, or character models.”
+“Changes in the art style were something to be 100% expected, however it seemed like they used an engine meant for PS2 games and somehow ended up having graphics that are worse than the PS1 game, whereas the PS1 game had a unique art style in using pixel art that gave it a certain charm; for this game, they never polished any of the landscape, assets, or character models.”

 - 30 % positive mentions

-The music in the game receives mixed reviews, with some praising its nostalgic elements and catchy tracks that evoke memories of the original series, while others find it forgettable or overly repetitive.
-Many players appreciate the remixed themes from the classic games, but express disappointment over the absence of several iconic tracks.
-Overall, the soundtrack is seen as functional but lacking the depth and adventure that characterized the original music.
+The music in the game receives mixed reviews, with some praising its nostalgic elements and catchy tracks that evoke memories of the original series, while others find it forgettable or lacking in variety.
+Many players appreciate the remixed themes from the original game, but express disappointment over the absence of several iconic tracks.
+Overall, while the soundtrack adds personality to the game, it sometimes feels repetitive and fails to capture the sense of adventure present in earlier titles.

 “The music is surprisingly top-notch and catchy, especially the ambient music for the different areas, and adds a lot of personality to them.”